andikleen/tsx-tools/README.md

 elision on glibc builds that were not built with --enable-lock-elision=yes, or tune retry parameters to improve performance on larger systems.

+## locks

+tsxlocks is a simple library of reference TSX lock elision locks.